heroku/nibs/communities.md

 title: Communities Setup
 ---

-# Communities Setup

-First, add [openid.js](openid.md) to your server folder in Nibs.
+First, add [openid.js](openid.html) to your server folder in Nibs.

-And now add this code to integrate the OpenID provider endpoints into the Node server:
+And now add this code to `server.js` to integrate the OpenID provider endpoints into the Node server:

 ```javascript